Kayamandi was the first community program launched by Film School Africa in 2008.

-Thando is currently doing his first year of study at AFDA’s Cape Town campus, where he is in progress for a BA of Arts in Motion Picture Medium.
-He spent two years studying at Film School Africa - and here is what Thando says about how FSA helped to prepare him for AFDA.
+Thando has recently graduated from AFDA’s Cape Town campus, where he earned a BA of Arts in Motion Picture Medium.
+He spent two years studying at Film School Africa Kayamandi - and here is what Thando says about how FSA helped to prepare him for AFDA.

 "I had a great team behind me that was Film School Africa, always there to give me hope and courage to stand and wait for the right time, we were on this journey together from the beginning after I joined them in 2013 and that is when I recognized my dream.”

 Molathise initially spent a year learning documentary filmmaking at Big Fish School of Digital Filmmaking.
-He then moved on to City Varsity where he is in his 2nd year of study in Cinematography.
+He then moved on to City Varsity where he received his diploma in Cinematography.

 Here is what Molathise says about his time at FSA.